Need for Consensus

 The challenge with the past notions about “global competence” was that no one agreed.

-The other issue was that each group had attempted to create their framework for global competence in isolation, either within the confines of their institution, organization, sector, or locale.
+There was no agreement because each group had attempted to create their framework for “global competence” in isolation, either within the confines of their institution, organization, or sector.

-Another issue was that past theories were not inclusive of other stakeholders.
+Past theories were not inclusive of key stakeholders.

 Most critically—and ironically—past ideas of “global competence” were NOT conceived through a global lens!

-How can we prepare people for the global workforce when stakeholders across sectors and around the world were not consulted?
+How can we prepare and develop people for success in the global workforce if stakeholders across the globe are not consulted in defining the concept?

 We decided to conduct worldwide consensus research so that everyone could agree what “global competence” is, and with that insight, effort could be focused on global competence development.

-We started a research study by assembling all previously proposed definitions and frameworks for global competence and presented them to a Delphi Panel.
+We started a research study by assembling all previously proposed definitions and frameworks for global competence, then we presented them to a Delphi Panel for initial consideration, which propelled in-depth investigation.